I grew up in Sorrento, Victoria; a lovely Australian seaside town named after the beautiful town of Sorrento in Italy.

 When I was sixteen I studied Art full time at Frankston Technical College (now Monash), which was a wonderful basis for learning about lots of different art mediums.

 I went on to University but painting realism was discouraged and not taught because it was deemed unfashionable – so I took up ceramics instead.

 In 1980, my husband and I moved to Northern New South Wales in the sub-tropical rainforest.
 Later, as a single mother, I wound up building a house there; at the end of a secluded valley, twenty miles from the nearest town.
 I had no running water or electricity at first and I taught myself plumbing and managed to hammer up wall boards and put in second hand Australian Red Cedar windows and doors which I had collected.
 I was often flooded in for days and sometimes weeks when the creek rose up.
 It was a high rainfall area so I had to always be prepared.

 Eventually I discovered batik and I became a textile artist, painting on silk and making clothing and silk paintings, though I still longed to learn how to paint Realism.
 It took me many years to find private teachers who could teach me the knowledge I longed for, and by the time I did I had growing children and painted while they were at school.

-In 2009, when my children had flown the nest, I heard about the Angel Academy of Art where they taught the methods of the old masters, which were not taught here in Australia.
-I set my goal to go and study there.
+In 2009, when my children had flown the nest, I heard about the Angel Academy of Art in Florence ,Italy, where they taught the methods of the old masters, which were not taught here in Australia.
+I set my goal to study there.